JetBrains/kotlin/spec-docs/at-based-annotation-syntax.md

 ```

 * There's no way to mitigate duplication here
-* It is likely to be come an obscure piece of syntax (like `$backingField`) which is used rarely and supported poorly by tools
+* It is likely to become an obscure piece of syntax (like `$backingField`) which is used rarely and supported poorly by tools

 ## Escaping For Modifiers